top of page

 Screen Shot 2020-05-05 at 19.20.24.png

-Anna Rodriguez was a 2019 CRHC Legal Fellow based in the US.
-She is a legal student at Berkeley Law and a Florida native.
-Before starting law school, she worked on the 2016 Democratic campaign as a grassroots organizer in Iowa and as a Communications Fellow at Conway Strategic in Washington, DC.
-In her professional work she has done research to advance reproductive justice for marginalized people, especially in rural and Latinx communities.
-She hopes to eventually practice law as an impact litigator in reproductive rights.
+Anna Rodriguez was a 2019 CRHC Legal Fellow based in the US and was a student at Berkeley Law.
+She worked on the 2016 Democratic campaign as a grassroots organizer in Iowa and as a Communications Fellow at Conway Strategic in Washington, DC.
+She conducted research to advance reproductive justice for marginalized people, especially in rural and Latinx communities.

 Screen Shot 2020-05-05 at 19.18.56.png

-Astrid Reyes was a 2019 CRHC Legal Fellow based in the US.
-She is a third year student at NYU School of Law, with a focus on the intersection of reproductive justice and international human rights law.
-She has worked on reproductive and women’s rights issues in the context of Latin American and the US, challenging abortion restrictions, the criminalization of pregnancy-related behaviors, obstetric violence, and forced sterilization of ethnic and racial minorities.
+Astrid Reyes was a 2019 CRHC Legal Fellow based in the US and was a student at the NYU School of Law, with a focus on the intersection of reproductive justice and international human rights law.
+She worked on reproductive and women’s rights issues in the context of Latin American and the US, challenging abortion restrictions, the criminalization of pregnancy-related behaviors, obstetric violence, and forced sterilization of ethnic and racial minorities.

 Screen Shot 2020-05-05 at 19.17.20.png

-Samantha Lint was a 2018-2019 CRHC Legal Fellow based in Cambridge, MA.
-She is a student at Harvard Law School, with experience in international development, international criminal law, and reproductive health and rights.
-Samantha is contributing to a CRHC project through legal research on the criminalization of abortion and federal and state regulations of health care providers and pharmaceutical products.
-She is interested in the intersection of law, human rights, and reproductive health in conflict, low-resource, or politically hostile settings.
+Samantha Lint was a 2018-2019 CRHC Legal Fellow based in Cambridge, MA and was a student at Harvard Law School, with experience in international development, international criminal law, and reproductive health and rights.
+She conducted legal research on the criminalization of abortion and federal and state regulations of health care providers and pharmaceutical products.

 Screen Shot 2020-05-05 at 19.22.03.png